 Colorado River and Neville Rapids as seen from the crest above Escalante Creek

 When I finally reached the crest at the end of the traverse I was awarded with a view beyond words.
 To the left: grey cliffs marking the beginning of the dark Granite Gorge with the whitewater of Neville Rapids below.
-To the left the red sandstone cliffs of the Unkar Delta with views beyond Tanner Beach.
+To the right the red sandstone cliffs of the Unkar Delta with views beyond Tanner Beach.
 And looking down there was Escalante Creek canyon waiting deep in the shadows.

 I descended from the crest to the Escalante Creek bed.
 Suddenly I was on the sunny and hot south side of the ridge.
 I took off some layers of clothing and paused for a while in the shadow of a huge boulder before heading on.
 It is not possible to follow the dry creek all the way to the Colorado River, because of a deep fall halfway.
 So the trail crossed the creek bed to the other side, ascending towards an impressive side canyon.